jaydonhashimoto/phpblog/README.md

-This project is a simple blog application made with plain html, css, and php.
+This project is a simple blog application made with plain html, css, mysql, and php.